Choosing the right prizes for a marketing competition

 Gamification for data enrichment

 Gamification involves the use of game mechanics such as challenges, rewards and competitions in non-game contexts.
-By integrating these elements into data collection process, brands can arouse the interest and enthusiasm of users, inviting them to share information.
+By integrating these elements into data collection process, brands can arouse the interest and enthusiasm of users, inviting them to share valuable information.

 The Cyrillus Interactive Form: exceptional data enrichment